 - You meet the minimum requirements for eligibility for the Young Professionals Program and,

-- You have all the information at hand including key dates, an updated Curriculum Vitae (CV), Education Certificates/Transcripts, Ph.D.
-Dissertation/Master’s Thesis topics (short summary), if applicable, and the Application Essay ready to be uploaded.
+- You have all the information at hand, including key dates, an updated Curriculum Vitae (CV), education certificates/transcripts, PhD dissertation/master’s thesis topics (summary), if applicable, and the application essay, and they are ready to be uploaded.

 Website

-To know more about Young Professionals Program 2020 (YPP), please visit official websites:
+To know more about the Young Professionals Program, please visit the official websites: